numpex/proxy-geos-hc/README.md

 ```

 # Reporting issues and things to be improved
-This ProxyApp will evolves with the aim of easing the deployment and portability on various HPC machines.
+This ProxyApp will evolve with the aim of easing the deployment and portability on various HPC machines.
 The specific observations and things to be improved are reported [here](./README_SPECIFIC_and_TODO.md).